irolaina/FCRN-DepthPrediction/README.md

 ## Results

-In the following tables, we report the results that should be obtained after evaluation - the errors are slightly lower than those in the arXiv report - and also compare to other (most recent) methods on depth prediction from a single image.
+In the following tables, we report the results that should be obtained after evaluation and also compare to other (most recent) methods on depth prediction from a single image.
 - Error metrics on NYU Depth v2:

 | State of the art on NYU     |  rel  |  rms  | log10 |